michaelsoft-binbows/uvl-parser/README.md

 ## The Language

-In UVL each feature model consists of four optional separated elements:
+On a high level, each feature model in UVL consists of four optional separated elements:

 1. A namespace which can be used for references
 2. A list of imports that can be used to reference external feature models